cloudmesh-community/hid-sp18-709/project-paper/report.md

 USB enabled standard keyboard and a USB enabled standard mouse were used.

-### Operative system
+### System Setup

-Currently, the default way to deploy the operating system to the Raspberry Pi is by using an Operating System installation Manager called Noobs -which stands for "New Out Of Box Software"-.
-This manager can be downloaded directly from the Raspberry Pi website and it includes several Operating system options, among them:
+Currently, the default way to deploy the operating system to the Raspberry Pi is by using an Operating System installation Manager called Noobs -which stands for *New Out Of Box Software*-.

+GVL: WHy do we need NObs and not just Rasbian?
+WHat is the difference?

+This manager can be
+downloaded directly from the Raspberry Pi website and it includes several Operating system options, among them:

-Raspbian Pidora LibreELEC OSMC RISC OS Arch Linux
+* Raspbian Pidora LibreELEC OSMC RISC OS Arch Linux

 Since Raspbian is the default Operating system and most commonly used, this experiment decided to use it.
 This is also helpful because there is